-5.1. for the development of - Attendance at least 50% of the courses the course - The course can be held face to face or online 5.2.for the development of - Mandatory presence at all laboratories; the academic - The laboratory/project can be carried out face to face or online laboratory/project - Students come with the observed laboratory works - A maximum of 4 works can be recovered during the semester (30%); - The frequency at laboratory hours below 70% leads to the restoration of the discipline
+er conditions (where applicate c) 5.1. for the development of - Attendance at least 50% of the courses the course - The course can be held face to face or online 5.2.for the development of - Mandatory presence at all laboratories; the academic - The laboratory/project can be carried out face to face or online laboratory/project - Students come with the observed laboratory works - A maximum of 4 works can be recovered during the semester (30%); - The frequency at laboratory hours below 70% leads to the restoration of the discipline 6.
+Specific skills acquired

-6. Spec ific skills acquired C1.
-Modern methods for analysis and design of optimal and adaptive control systems in time or skills frequency domain .
-Professional C2.
-Analysis and design of control systems using MATLAB & Simulink environment. rofes C5.
-Methods for control laws implementation. Д sal TC1.
-Analysis and design of Electrical, Mechanical, Thermal,, systems control Transversal skills TC2.Identify the roles and responsibilities of each member of a pluri-disciplinary team and apply efficient work and relational techniques inside the team.
+Professional skills C1.Modern methods for analysis and design of optimal and adaptive control systems in time or frequency domain .
+C2.Analysis and design of control systems using MATLAB &Simulink environment.
+C5.
+Methods for control laws implementation.
+Transversal skills TC1.
+Analysis and design of Electrical, Mechanical, Thermal,, systems control TC2.Identify the roles and responsibilities of each member of a pluri-disciplinary team and apply efficient work and relational techniques inside the team.